 COVID-19 has been at the forefront of so many shifts in our current social and operational issues, it’s almost hard to find an area that has not been affected.
 The ripple effect is still going on almost 2 years later.

-When COVID-19 first hit, the response was mixed between calm all the way up to panic because no one had ever experienced something like this before on such an international scale.
+When COVID-19 first hit, the response was mixed between calm all the way up to panic because no one had ever experienced something like this before on such a global scale.
 Offices emptied, budgets were slashed and everyone tried to figure out how to work in this new world.

 An unexpected benefit; online shopping skyrocketed.
 More than anyone, possibly even Amazon, ever expected.

 Paper volume needs were at an all-time low, so paper mills converted to support this trend by leaning into producing corrugated cardboard for shipping boxes.
 As time went on and marketing budgets returned and mail volume started to exceed pre-COVID-19 times, the paper supply chain wasn’t able to support the demand.
 The market shifted so much faster than the industry could accommodate.
 With reduced production volumes, mills started turning away new lines of business and lead times for paper procurement grew from 2 weeks to 12 weeks.
 Mills also began an allocation system, using a printer’s purchase history as a barometer of how much paper would be supplied to them.